 Read more about how to prepare for your first time workaway’ing experience!

-Volunteering on charter yacht – Langkawi island, Malaysia.
+Volunteering on a charter yacht – Langkawi island, Malaysia.

 Volunteering in holiday houses – Fuerteventura, Canary Islands.